rlivingsus/misc/AllBooks.md

 - McTier, Moiya: The Milky Way
 - Meacham, Jon: And There Was Light: Abraham Lincolns
 - Mechanic, Michael:  Jackpot, How the Super-Rich Really Live
 - Meister, Ellen: Dorothy Parker Drank Here
+- Menn, Joseph: Cult of the Dead Cow
 - Merritt, Jerry: A Gift of Time
 - Mersinger, Holly: The Curse of Jacob Tracy
 - Meyer, Marissa: ~~Heartless~~, Renegades